 The following discussion describes our executive compensation process and policies.
 It provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to our named executive officers for the fiscal year ended December 31, 2022, which consisted of our principal executive officer, our current principal financial officer and our general counsel and chief compliance officer.
-Our current principal financial officer was appointed in March 2022.
-These named executive officers were as follows:
+Our current principal financial officers were as follows: